kstenerud/streamux/streamux-specification.md

 +-------------------------------------+
 ```

+Streamux is designed to support encryption, minimizing or providing mitigations for repetitive known data patterns so as to defend against known-plaintext and traffic analysis attacks.

 General Operation
 -----------------

-There are two main phases to a Streamux session: the negotiation phase and the messaging phase.
-During the negotiation phase, session parameters are agreed upon.
-Once this phase completes, the normal messaging phase begins.
+There are two main phases to a Streamux session: the negotiation phase and the application phase.

-Upon establishing a connection, each peer sends negotiation message(s), and then begins normal communications.
-Communication is asynchronous after negotiation completes.
+The negotiation phase begins with each peer sending an identifer message, followed by at least one negotiation message.
+Communication in the negotiation phase is synchronous after the first negotiation message, and becomes asynchronous when the phase ends.
+Once negotiation has sucessfully completed, the application phase begins.
 A typical session might look something like this:

 | Peer X        | Peer Y        |
 | ------------- | ------------- |